Work with WebSocket messages

 To listen to specific events, you can add names and arguments to events you send with a Socket.IO connection.

 For a Socket.IO connection, you can enter an event name to publish next to Send.
-If you select Send without entering a name, the default name message
+If you click Send without entering a name, the default name message is used.

-If you select the Ack option, the server will acknowledge that it has received the message.
+If you click the Ack option, the server will acknowledge that it has received the message.

 You can also add arguments to a Socket.IO connection.
-Select Arg in the editor pane.
-A sidebar opens with a new argument that you can use to add the argument's message.
-Hover over an existing argument and select to delete it.
-The workflow to inspect each argument's message is similar.
+Click Add iconAdd icon Arg in the editor pane.
+A sidebar opens with a new argument that you can use to add the argument’s message.
+Hover over an existing argument and click Close iconClose icon to delete it.
+The workflow to inspect each argument’s message is similar.